 A man with many hats, Dr. Santhi Kanoktanaporn is an industry veteran with over 40 years of hands-on experience in driving productivity enhancement initiatives and strategic international development programs.
 He also has vast experience ranging from product quality control, to environment and waste management consultancy, to the telecom and petrochemical sectors.
-Dr. Kanoktanaporn took office as the 11th Secretary-General of the Asian Productivity Organization (APO) on 16 September 2016.
-He was unanimously elected at the 58th Governing Body Meeting held in Jakarta, Indonesia, in April 2016.
+Dr. Santhi took office as the 11th Secretary-General of the Asian Productivity Organization (APO) on 16 September 2016 after being unanimously elected at the 58th Governing Body Meeting held in Jakarta, Indonesia, in April 2016.

-Early in his career, Dr. Kanoktanaporn also served as the President of the Foundation for Industrial Development for the Management System Certification Institute (Thailand), a not-for-profit foundation under the supervision of the Ministry of Industry, where he was responsible for increasing national competitiveness through standardization and development of personal competency in the public and private sectors to meet international standards.
-He is also credited with successfully developing the first Thai management system standard, TISI 9999: Sufficiency Economy Guideline for industry.
-Other roles included serving as the Chairman of the CB Association of Thailand, Country Manager (Thailand) of the US Chamber of Commerce, and Managing Director of Sysmen Company Limited.
+Early in his career, Dr. Santhi served as the President of the Foundation for Industrial Development for the Management System Certification Institute (Thailand), a not-for-profit foundation under the supervision of the Ministry of Industry, where he was responsible for increasing national competitiveness through standardization and development of personal competency in the public and private sectors to meet international standards.
+He successfully developed the first Thai management system standard, TISI 9999: Sufficiency Economy Guideline for Industry.
+Other roles included Chairman of the CB Association of Thailand, Country Manager (Thailand) of the US Chamber of Commerce, and Managing Director of Sysmen Company Limited.